Accurate Assessment via Process Data: Introduction

 The rest of the paper is organized as follows.
-Section 2 describes the statistical formulation and the two-step conditional expectation method for score refinement is introduced.
-Theoretical results on mean squared error (MSE) reduction in latent trait estimation, as well as illustrative example for practical use, are presented.
-Section 3 describes an empirical example on the problem-solving in technology-rich environments (PSTRE) assessment in the 2012 Programme for the International Assessment of Adult Competencies (PIAAC) survey, where the proposed method is compared to original response-based scoring in several aspects.
-A discussion of the implications and limitations is provided in Section 4.
+Section 2 describes the statistical formulation, and the proposed method for process-based score refinement is introduced.
+Theoretical results on mean squared error (MSE) reduction in latent trait estimation are presented.
+Section 3 reports results on simulation studies that verify the theoretical findings.
+Section 4 describes an empirical example on the problem-solving in technology-rich environments (PSTRE) assessment in the 2012 Programme for the International Assessment of Adult Competencies (PIAAC) survey, where the proposed method is compared to original response-based scoring in several aspects.
+A discussion of the implications and limitations is provided in Section 5.